Published July 23, 2023

 4. Installing IronOCR

 There are several methods for downloading and installing the IronOCR library.
-But we'll only go through two of them.
+But here are the two simplest approaches.

 4.1.
 Using the Visual Studio NuGet Package Manager